Skip to main content

 Image from Gert-Jan van Rooij

-Housed in a characteristic building that resembles something like an enormous shiny bathtub plopped down in the middle of Museumplein, Stedelijk's collections of encompass over 90,000 works.
+Housed in a characteristic building resembling an enormous shiny bathtub plopped down in the middle of Museumplein, Stedelijk's collections encompass over 90,000 works.
 On the ground floor, the Stedelijk Base permanent exhibition brings together a 700-strong rotation of pieces by Van Gogh, Picasso, Warhol, Mondrian, Rothko, Lichtenstein, Appel and Kusama - to name just a handful of eye-catching names - all positioned in dialogue with art and design objects.
 Outrageous, witty, thought-provoking and always challenging, the temporary exhibitions are dedicated to experimental curation showcasing individual artists and movements from the early 20th and 21st centuries.

 Van Gogh Museum